 Exit 95 I-73 South US 220 South Asheboro Rockingham (again this was to be a 'straight exit', but I-73 exits itself.
 (SB)

 Exit 94 Old Randleman Road (Old Exit 77)

 Exit 89 NC 62, Climax, High Point (Had no number)

 Exit 86 Business 220 Level Cross (Had no number)

 Exit 82 Randleman (Had no number)

 Exit 81 US 311 Randleman (Had no number)

 For a list of all exits on I-73, Go to The I-73 Exit List.

-* Technically, a route designated a future interstate, but without specific funding for upgrading the highway to Interstate Standards, cannot be be marked with future interstate shields, as I-73 is.
+* Technically, a route designated a future interstate, but without specific funding for upgrading the highway to Interstate Standards, could not be be marked with future interstate shields, as I-73 was.
 The Future I-73 signing though was part of the deal to get I-73/74 signed south of Asheboro.
 The FHWA added the US 220 freeway south to Emery into the Interstate system in 1997 so that the new segment of I-73/74 could connect to another interstate highway.
-They disallowed US 220 north of the new section to be signed as a full interstate though until design deficiencies in the section through Asheboro were corrected, hence the future I-73 (and I-74) shields were put up.
+They disallowed US 220 north of the new section to be signed as a full interstate though until design deficiencies in the section through Asheboro were corrected, hence the Future I-73 (and I-74) shields in place until 2013.
 NCDOT sent a letter to the FHWA in July 2011 reminding them of the agreement and their plan to sign I-73 along US 220 south of Greensboro to the I-74 interchange (to open in the Spring of 2013) when the project through Asheboro was completed.7